OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 304: Occu Across the Lifespan Adult

-The course will focus on the observations, analysis, and performance of human occupations in work, self-care and play/leisure from late adolescence through the elder years.
+The course will focus on the observations, analysis, and performance of human occupations as they relate to typical changes through normative life tasks in various environments and cultures.
+The students will explore young, middle, and late adulthood years in regards to work, self-care and play/leisure.
 The teaching-learning process will be incorporated, with an emphasis on self-directed learning by doing.
 The OT Practice Framework terminology will be used to describe observations and findings.

 Credits: 3